donnemartin/donnemartin.github.io/content/system-design-scaling-aws.md

 Our user count is starting to pick up and the load is increasing on our single box.
 Our **Benchmarks/Load Tests** and **Profiling** are pointing to the **MySQL Database** taking up more and more memory and CPU resources, while the user content is filling up disk space.

 We've been able to address these issues with **Vertical Scaling** so far.
 Unfortunately, this has become quite expensive and it doesn't allow for independent scaling of the **MySQL Database** and **Web Server**.

+#### Goals

+* Lighten load on the single box and allow for independent scaling
+    * Store static content separately in an **Object Store**
+    * Move the **MySQL Database** to a separate box
+* Disadvantages
+    * These changes would increase complexity and would require changes to the **Web Server** to point to the **Object Store** and the **MySQL Database**
+    * Additional security measures must be taken to secure the new components
+    * AWS costs could also increase, but should be weighed with the costs of managing similar systems on your own